Renault R26: Sponsorship and livery

 This was the final year for Renault/the Enstone team's long-term deal with Mild Seven, which they had held since the Benetton period, after a regulation mandated the banning the tobacco advertising at the end of the season.
 As a result the team decided to not renew the sponsorship deal agreement.

 Renault used the 'Mild Seven' logos, except at the San Marino, European, British, Canadian, French, German, Turkish, Italian and Brazilian Grands Prix.
 At these races, the team replaced the logos with shark, tribals, spriral and flame graphics as well with the random text "Team Spirit".

 Drivers' helmets

 Giancarlo Fisichella wore a special helmet at the French Grand Prix to celebrate the Italian team's victory at the 2006 FIFA World Cup in Berlin.

 Other

 The R26 appears as a playable vehicle in Formula One 06 and Formula One Championship Edition.
 It would appear in F1 2017 and its subsequent releases as a classic car.
-It also appears in Grid Legends.
+It also appears in Grid and Grid Legends.